WbSun723/tbmalt/docs/source/developer_guide.rst

     def example_function():
         """...
         Notes:
-            A reference is cited like so.[1]_ It must then have a corresponding entry in the ``References`` section.
+            A reference is cited like so [1]_ , It must then have a corresponding entry in the ``References`` section.

         References: